tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 * Data storage capacity: By using an Amazon S3 bucket to store the data, we could have trained a model on multiple terabytes of data, or a lot more space than would otherwise have fit in our personal computer.

-* Hardware / GPU: By using different Amazon SageMaker instances to train our model, we can access compute power, including GPU capabilities, making powerful hardware available to us as required.
+* Hardware / GPU: By using different Amazon SageMaker instances to train our model, we can access compute power including GPU capabilities, making powerful hardware available to us as required.

-* Cost: Using AWS resources, we only pay for what we use, we'll turn off everything before ending the class and not incur further charges.
+* Cost: Using AWS resources, we only pay for what we use, we'll turn off everything before ending the class and not incur in further charges.

-* Availability: By deploying our model to another Amazon SageMaker instance, we have made the prediction functionality available 24/7 through a secured endpoint to an application or to be consumed by others without having to make our computer available.
+* Availability: By deploying our model to another Amazon SageMaker instance, we have make the prediction functionality available 24/7 through a secured endpoint to an application or to be consumed by others without having to make our computer available.

-* RESTful API: As learned in previous units, APIs provide a standard mechanism to access data; our ML API can be consumed through apps and other channels in a simple form while remaining secure and allowing other constraints (for example authentication, authorization, rate limiting, etc.).
+* RESTful API: As learned in previous units, APIs provide a standard mechanism to access data, our ML API can be consumed through apps and other channels in a simple form while remaining secure and allowing other constraints (for example: authentication, authorization, rate limiting, etc.).

 **Cons:**

-* Data privacy/security: By uploading data to a third party, you are trusting your data on them.
+* Data privacy / security: By uploading data to a third party, you are trusting your data on them.
 Certain kinds of data are subject to compliance and regulatory constraints.

 * Visibility: You won't have oversight on AWS internal handling of your data and infrastructure.